jamesmunns/postcard/spec/src/wire-format.md

 ### 21 - `newtype_struct`

-A `newtype_struct` is encoded as the Serde Data Type it contains, with no additional data preceeding or following it.
+A `newtype_struct` is encoded as the Serde Data Type it contains, with no additional data preceding or following it.

 ### 22 - `newtype_variant`